platformsh-templates/bigfoot-workshop/README.md

 > **Note:**
 >
-> if you don't have PostgreSQL installed locally, you can use docker container with PostgreSQL installed
+> if you don't have PostgreSQL installed locally, you can use provided PostgreSQL container
-> and run command
+> by running command
 > ```
 > docker-compose up -d
 > ```